identitatem/idp-mgmt-operator/README.md

 1. In the **Find or create a new tag field**, paste the value from the date command above
 1. Select **Create new tab on publish**
 1. Select **Publish release**.
    This will cause a github action to start.
-Once the github action is complete, move on to the next part which will pull the new dex-operator quay image from https://quay.io/repository/identitatem/dex-operator?tab=tags into the idp-mgmt-operator.
+Once the github action is complete, the new dex-operator quay image from https://quay.io/repository/identitatem/dex-operator?tab=tags.
+Once the dex-operator quay image is available, move on to the next part which will pull the new dex-operator quay image into the idp-mgmt-operator.
 1. In your fork of the https://github.com/identitatem/idp-mgmt-operator repo, create a new branch
-1. Update `go.mod` entry `github.com/identitatem/dex-operator` to reference the new tag, for example `github.com/identitatem/dex-operator 0.0.0-20211028-14-34-26`
+1. Update `go.mod` entry `github.com/identitatem/dex-operator` to reference the new tag, for example `github.com/identitatem/dex-operator 0.2.1-20211028-14-34-26`
-1. Run `go mod tidy`.
-The `go.mod` entry will be updated to the correct value.
-Might need `go mod tidy -compat=1.17` now that we are using a newer version of Go.
+1. Run `go mod tidy -compat=1.17`.
+The `go.mod` entry will be updated to the correct value and the end of the new value will have the dex-operator git tag commit id.
 1. Update https://github.com/identitatem/idp-mgmt-operator/blob/main/config/installer/installer.yaml
 so RELATED_IMAGE_DEX_OPERATOR points to the new dex-operator image in quay.
 1. Export IMG variable to point to latest